 Cheryl Calhoun is the Dean of Access & Inclusion at Santa Fe College where she taught information technology for over 20 years.
 Her experience spans higher education, non-profit administration, and several entrepreneurial ventures.
 The highlight of her entrepreneurial ventures includes fourteen years as co-owner of Wild Iris Books, an iconic feminist bookstore in Gainesville, Florida.
 Her research interests focus on educational technology, broadening participation in computing, and challenging gendered norms in gendered fields.
 She has a passion for empowering a diverse and equitable society through education, innovation, and entrepreneurship.

-Dr. Conklin is an Assistant Professor at University of North Carolina Wilmington (UNCW).
-She earned her Ed.D. in Educational Technology from Boise State University.
-Prior to moving into this role, she worked as the Director of eLearning over a team of Instructional Designers and multimedia developers.
-She also worked as an Instructional Designer in higher education for nine years.
-Prior to joining higher education, she was a special education teacher in K-12 schools.
-Her research interests include online course design and instructor social presence.
-She is also interested in eservice learning and community outreach.
+Dr. Sheri Conklin is an Assistant Professor at the University of North Carolina Wilmington.
+Prior to moving into this role, she worked as the Director of eLearning over a team of Instructional Designers.
+Her research interests include online course design, instructor social presence, and faculty professional development.

 John H. Curry